imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 ## Mesh quality

-After importing or generating a computational grid it is always recommended to check the mesh statistics and quality criteria.
+After importing or generating a computational grid, it is always recommended to check the mesh statistics and quality criteria.
 This can easily be done using the utility `checkMesh` from within the `elbow` folder.
 Just type in the terminal:

 ```bash
 checkMesh